Advaitkhadye/MovieMate/README.md

 # MovieMate

-A modern, full-stack movie booking application designed to deliver a seamless cinema experience.
-MovieMate is a movie ticket-booking system with an intuitive interface for browsing, booking, and managing movie tickets.
+A modern, full-stack movie ticket booking application designed to deliver a smooth booking experience.
+MovieMate is a movie ticket-booking system with a modern ui interface for browsing, booking, and managing movie tickets.

 ## Key Features